Step-by-Step rpact Tutorial

 Corrected \(\alpha\) levels can be computed to many digits, but this quickly reaches a level of precision that is meaningless in real life.
 The observed type I error rate for all tests you will do in your lifetime is not noticeably different if you set the \(\alpha\) level at 0.0194, 0.019, or 0.02 (see the concept of ‘significant digits’.
 Even as we calculate and use \(\alpha\) thresholds up to many digits in sequential tests, the messiness of most research makes these \(\alpha\) levels have false precision.
 Keep this in mind when interpreting your data.

-Note that the rpact Shiny app usefully shows the R code required to reproduce the output.
+Note that the rpact Shiny app usefully shows the R code required to reproduce the output in both the “Report” and “Design” tabs.

-Screenshot of the R command required to reproduce the output.
+Screenshot of the R command required to reproduce the output taken from the design tab.

 design <- getDesignGroupSequential(